text-machine-lab/nlp_class_2022/_pages/schedule.md

 | May 3      | Presentations             |               |               |               |

-Homeworks are due at midnight on the day before the next lecture.
+* Homeworks are due at midnight on the day before the next lecture.
-Quizzes are due immediately before the next lecture.
+* Quizzes are due immediately before the next lecture.
+* Homeworks must be submitted via Blackboard; you must submit a PDF of your homework and a link to a Github repository with your code.